 To get all the episodes you will have to order the DVDs.
 Amazon offers the whole series for 63 dollars.
 This is for slightly more than 200 episodes.
 You will pay about 30 cents per episode.
 This also has the advantage that you can watch and rewatch them when you want to and perhaps lend them to friends and family.

-Amazon Prime offers a couple of other famous televison series with religion and traditional values.
-In the religion category there is "Seventh Heaven," and "Highway to Heaven".
+Amazon Prime offers other famous televison series with religion and traditional values.
+In the religion category there is "Highway to Heaven".

-For traditional values Amazon Prime has "The Waltons," "Father Knows Best," "Leave it to Beaver" and many other early TV shows from the 50s and the early 60s, an era when TV dads were not always wrong.
+For traditional values Amazon Prime has "The Waltons," "Father Knows Best," many other early TV shows from the 50s and the early 60s, an era when TV dads were not always wrong.